Fire and rescue services

 Bahrain has resumed visas on arrival for Australian passport holders.
 Please check with local authorities for further details on visa requirements.
 Visas to enter Bahrain can also be obtained online through their eVisa portal.

 Mandatory COVID-related health preventative measures may be in place.
-Please check with local authorities.
+Please check with local authorities for up-to-date information.

 Authorities may ask detailed questions about why you're visiting.
 They sometimes refuse entry to Australians based on their answers.